If you are interested in learning embroidery, this post will outline how to get started, online resources, materials needed and more.

 Floral set (two projects)

 You can also buy PDF patterns on Etsy and then transfer the patterns to the fabric yourself with a transfer pen.
 Many patterns are in the $5-$12.
+Here is a list of free embroidery patterns and resources.

 Search Embroidery Patterns on Pinterest